-approximate the star-burst phase) to n = 2.0 at higher densities.
-We adopt the Schaye (2004) metallicity-dependent threshold for star formation, $n{\rm H}^{\star}$ , in order to emulate the more efficient transition from a warm to a cold, molecular phase in the metal-enriched ISM.
+$n{\rm H}^{\star}$, in order to emulate the more efficient transition from a warm to a cold, molecular phase in the metal-enriched ISM.
 Star formation is also limited to gas particles whose overdensity exceeds 57.7 times the cosmic mean.

-Each star particle is assumed to host a simple stellar population whose initial mass function is consistent with the proposal of Chabrier (2003); stellar evolution and mass-loss are as described by Wiersma et al. (2009a).
+Each star particle is assumed to host a simple stellar population whose initial mass function is consistent with the proposal of Chabrier (2003); stellar evolution and mass loss are as described by Wiersma et al. (2009).
 Stars reaching the ends of their lives inject energy into their surroundings stochastically in line with the thermal feedback model of Dalla Vecchia & Schaye (2012).
-The model circumvents numerical radiative losses of feedback energy by imposing temperature increments, $\Delta T{SF}$ , upon fluid resolution elements affected by SNe rather than by injecting energy directly.
-In the latter approach, the SNe energy is spread across a far larger mass (the mass of at least one gas particle) than in reality (of the order of a few M $\odot$ ), resulting in a smaller temperature increase and a shorter cooling time.
-This weakens - or in some cases, suppresses entirely - the pressure gradients that give rise to feedback-driven outflows.
-All of our runs adopt $\Delta T{SF} = 10^{7.5}$ K.
+The model circumvents numerical radiative losses of feedback energy by imposing temperature increments, $\Delta T{\rm SF}$, upon fluid resolution elements affected by SNe rather than by injecting energy directly.
+In the latter approach, the SNe energy is spread across a far larger mass (the mass of at least one gas particle) than in reality (of order a few M{\odot}), resulting in a smaller temperature increase and a shorter cooling time.
+This weakens-or in some cases, suppresses entirely-the pressure gradients that give rise to feedback-driven outflows.
+All of our runs adopt $\Delta T{\rm SF} = 10^{7.5} \, {\rm K}.$

 Our simulations also include a subgrid prescription for the formation and growth of black holes (BHs) and their associated feedback.
 The former is based on the approach of Springel, Di Matteo & Hernquist (2005) but includes modifications advocated by Booth & Schaye (2009) and by Rosas-Guevara et al. (2015).
-BHs are seeded in friends-of-friends (FOF) haloes (identified on-the-fly using a linking length b = 0.2) the first time they exceed a mass threshold of $10^{10} h^{-1} M{\odot}$ .
-This is done by converting the highest density gas particle into a (collision-less) BH, which is assigned an initial seed mass of $10^5 h^{-1} M{\odot}$ .
-BHs grow by (stochastically) accreting nearby gas particles and those with mass

-$\leq 10^2 m{\rm gas}$ are regularly steered towards the centres of their host haloes.
+BHs are seeded in FOF haloes (identified on-the-fly using a linking length b = 0.2) the first time they exceed a mass threshold of $10^{10}h^{-1}\mathrm{M}{\odot}$.
+This is done by converting the highest-density gas particle into a (collisionless) BH, which is assigned an initial seed mass of $10^5 h^{-1} \mathrm{M}{\odot}$.
+BHs grow by (stochastically) accreting nearby gas particles and those with mass $\leq 10^2 m{\rm gas}$ are regularly steered towards the centres of their host haloes.
 Feedback energy associated with gas accretion and BH growth couples to the ISM using a method based on Booth & Schaye (2009).
-In Appendix A1 we compare results from two Recal models that include or ignore BH formation and feedback from AGN.
+In Appendix A1 we compare results from two Recal models that include or ignore BH formation and feedback

-As discussed extensively in Schaye et al. (2015) (see also Crain et al. 2015), subgrid parameters that govern these processes must be calibrated so that simulations match certain fundamental aspects of the observed galaxy population.
-The EAGLE programme owes part of its success to the calibration of AGN and stellar feedback model parameters which ensures that simulated galaxies match the observed mass-size relation, galaxy stellar mass function (GSMF), and the relation between the masses of galaxies and their BHs at z =0.
+As discussed extensively in Schaye et al (2015) (see also Crain et al. 2015), subgrid parameters that govern these processes must be calibrated so that simulations match certain fundamental aspects of the observed galaxy population.
+The EAGLE programme owes part of its success to the calibration of AGN and stellar feedback model parameters which ensures that simulated galaxies match the observed masssize relation, galaxy stellar mass function (GSMF) and the relation between the masses of galaxies and their BHs at z=0.
 Subgrid parameters were optimized independently at different mass resolutions, though variations between them were small.
-In Schaye et al. (2015), these are referred to as the 'Reference' (or Ref, for $N_p^3 = 188^3$ ) and 'Recalibrated' subgrid models (Recal, for $N{\rm p}^3 = 376^3$ ).
+In Schaye et al (2015), these are referred to as the "Reference" (or Ref, for $N{\rm p}^3=188^3$) and "Recalibrated" subgrid models (Recal, for $N{\rm p}^3=376^3$).
 We note that, at the mass scales accessible to our simulations and for the fiducial numerical parameters adopted for EAGLE, the Ref and Recal models yield similar results for the GSMF and galaxy mass-size relation.